Manohar Lal Kampani: Shillong Accord 1975

 As Joint Secretary in Home Ministry he was instrumental in drafting the Shillong Accord of 1975 with Nagaland Peace Council and Nagaland underground.

 The Indian government was represented by Lallan Prasad Singh, Governor of Nagaland.
-The governor was assisted by M L Kampani, who as Joint Secretary in the Ministry of Home Affairs (MHA), was the Home ministry's point man for North -East and by two advisors for Nagaland— M. Ramunny and H. Zopianga.
+The governor was assisted by M L Kampani, who as Joint Secretary in the Ministry of Home Affairs (MHA), was the Home ministry's point man for North -East and by two advisors for Nagaland— Moorkoth Ramunni and H. Zopianga.
 This historic agreement was signed at Shillong, Meghalaya, on 11 November 1975.

 Mizo Accord 1976

 He played a key role in signing of Mizo Accord in February 1976.
 The Mizo leader Mr Laldenga and his team of Mizo National Front (MNF)held discussions with Home Secretary Mr Sundar Lal Khurana, Lt Governor of Mizoram Mr S K Chibber and Mr M L Kampani, Joint Secretary in Ministry of Home representing Government of India in February 1976.
 The main terms of the Accord were signed on 18 Feb 1976.